Easy and quick homemade buttermilk pie crust for all of your pastry needs. Used for traditional pies, galettes, hand-pies and more!

 - 1/3 cup (78mL) cold buttermilk

-- 1 egg + splash of milk for egg wash
+- 1 large egg + splash of milk for egg wash

-Remove the dough from the food processor and form it into a disc- it should all stick together now.
-Cover it with plastic wrap and refrigerate for about 30 minutes.
+- Remove the dough from the food processor and form it into a disc (it doesnt matter what size)- it should all stick together now.
+Cover it with plastic wrap and refrigerate it for about 30 minutes.

-Remove from the fridge and use it for whatever recipe you desire.
+- Remove from the fridge and use it for whatever recipe you desire.
 For the egg wash, combine the egg and a splash of milk.
-It bakes anywhere from 325F to 425F with different recipes.
+It bakes anywhere from 325F (163C) to 425F (218C) with different recipes.

 You can make this with water instead of buttermilk.
 It will turn out great, it just won’t have as rich a flavor.